director & CO-FOUNDER

 Flip Prior is a journalist and social media strategist at the Australian Broadcasting Corporation in Sydney, Australia.
 Flip was a founding member of the Australian Women in Media network and member of the ABC News diversity committee.
 She is a guest lecturer at the University of Technology Sydney and occasional representative trainer for First Draft in Australia and the APAC region.
 Before joining the ABC she worked at Twitter Australia and the Walkley Foundation for Journalism and was an award-winning journalist with The West Australian newspaper.

-Kevin Nguyen started in community television and as a reporter and photographer in his home ground in western Sydney for Fairfax Media.
-He has worked abroad in New York, Washington D.C., Dublin, India and Hong Kong, and is currently a digital journalist with Storyful, the world’s first social news agency, providing editorial consultation for publishers including News Corp Australia, ABC, New York Times, Washington Post and Al Jazeera.
+Kevin Nguyen started in community television and as reporter and photographer in western Sydney.
+He has since worked abroad in New York, Washington D.C., Dublin, India and Hong Kong and has provided editorial consultation for publishers including News Corp Australia, ABC, New York Times, Washington Post and Al Jazeera.
 In a previous life he was a researcher in the School of Psychology at Western Sydney University.
-He and Batman have never been seen in the same room together, which some consider suspicious.